-OECD countries as a whole spend USD 9 195 per student each year for primary, secondary and tertiary education.
-But spending varies widely among individual countries, from USD 4 000 per student or less in Chile, Mexico, the Slovak Republic and Brazil, to more than USD 10 000 in Austria, Denmark, Norway, Sweden, Switzerland and the United States.
+OECD countries as a whole spend USD 9 860 per student each year across primary, secondary and tertiary education.
+But spending varies widely between individual countries, from USD 4 000 per student or less in Argentina, Brazil, Chile, China and Mexico, to over USD 11 000 in Austria, Denmark, Norway, Sweden, Switzerland and the United States.

-The factors that drive spending vary among countries: Among the six countries with the highest expenditure by educational institutions per student enrolled in primary to tertiary education, Switzerland has the highest teachers' salaries at secondary level after Luxembourg, the United States has the highest level of private expenditure at tertiary level and Austria, Denmark, Norway and Sweden are among the countries with the lowest ratios for students to teaching staff (see page 72).
+The factors that drive spending vary among countries.
+Among the six countries with the highest expenditure by educational institutions per student enrolled in primary to tertiary education, Switzerland has the highest teachers' salaries at secondary level after Luxembourg; the United States has one of the highest levels of private expenditure at tertiary level; and Austria, Denmark, Norway and Sweden are among the countries with the lowest ratios for students to teaching staff (see page 72).

-In each OECD country, spending rises sharply from primary to tertiary education.
-OECD countries as a whole spend USD 6 756 per student at primary level, USD 8 153 at secondary level and USD 16 625 at tertiary level.
+In every OECD country, spending rises sharply from primary to tertiary education.
+OECD countries as a whole spend USD 7 065 per student at the primary level, USD 8 852 at the secondary level and USD 18 258 at the tertiary level (see Table B1.1a in Education at a Glance 2011).

 Most spending in education is devoted to salaries for teachers and other staff.
-At tertiary level, however, other services, particularly research and development activities, also account for a large slice of expenditure.
-Once R&D activities and ancillary services are excluded, expenditure by educational core services in tertiary institutions falls to an average USD 8 587 per student.
-By contrast, spending on ancillary services at primary, secondary and post-secondary non-tertiary levels exceeds 10% only in Finland, France, Hungary, Korea, the Slovak Republic, Sweden and the United Kingdom (see Table B1.2 in Education at a Glance 2010).
+At the tertiary level, however, other services, particularly research and development activities, also constitute a large slice of expenditure.
+Once R&D activities and ancillary services are excluded, expenditure by educational core services in tertiary institutions falls to an average USD 9 148 per student.
+By contrast, spending on ancillary services at primary, secondary and post-secondary non-tertiary levels exceeds 10% of the total expenditure per student only in Finland, France, Hungary, Korea, the Slovak Republic, Sweden and the United Kingdom (see Table B1.2 in Education at a Glance 2011).

 Finally, it should be noted that examining only the annual spending per student may not fully reflect the total spent on a student at each level of education.
-For example, annual spending per tertiary student in Ireland is about the same as in France, at USD 12 631 and USD 12 773, respectively.
-But because of differences in how courses are structured, it takes more than a half a year extra to complete a degree in France than in Ireland.
-As a result, the cumulative expenditure for each tertiary student is more than USD 10 000 less in Ireland than in France - USD 40 925 versus USD 51 346 (see Chart B1.5 in Education at a Glance 2010).
+For example, annual spending per tertiary student in Austria is about the same as in Belgium, at USD 15 043 and USD 15 020, respectively.
+But because of differences in how courses are structured, it takes more than one year longer to complete a degree in Austria than in Belgium.
+As a result, the cumulative expenditure for each tertiary student is more than USD 20 000 less in Belgium than in Austria - USD 44 911 versus USD 65 334 (see Chart B1.4 in Education at a Glance 2011).